-- (a) The definition of "Preferred Stock Portfolio" in Section 1.104 of the Loan Agreement is hereby amended by deleting the reference to "Finance" and replacing it with "Parent". - (b) The definition of "Security Provisions" in Section 1.120 of the Loan Agreement is hereby amended by deleting such definition in its entirety and replacing it with the following: - "1.120 'Security Provisions' shall mean the following provisions of the Financing Agreements (as the same now exist or may hereafter be amended, modified, supplemented, extended, renewed, restated or replaced): (a) Section 1(a) of the Guarantee, dated even date herewith, by Guarantors in favor of Lender; (b) Section 2 of each Pledge and Security Agreement, dated even date herewith, by Farmer in favor of Lender; (c) Section 2 of the Pledge and Security Agreement, dated even date herewith, by Farmer in favor of Lender; (e) Section 2 of the Collateral Assignment and Security Agreement, dated even date herewith, by Farmer in favor of Lender; (e) Section 2 of the Trademark Collateral Assignment and Security Agreement, dated even date herewith, by Farmer in favor of Lender; (g) Section 2 of the Trademark Collateral Assignment and Security Agreement, dated even date herewith, by CBI in favor of Lender; (h) Section 2 of the Trademark Collateral Assignment and Security Agreement, dated even date herewith, by Finance in favor of Lender; (i) Section 2 of the Investment Property Pledge and Security Agreement, dated March 6, 2009 by Finance in favor of Lender; and (j) such other sections of such other Financing Agreements as Lender may from time to time designate as a Security Provision in a writing delivered by Lender to Administrative Borrower." - (c) The definition of "Specified Investment Account" in Section 1.123 of the Loan Agreement is hereby amended by deleting the reference to "Finance" and replacing it with "Parent". - 1.3 Interpretation.
+(a) The definition of "Preferred Stock Portfolio" in Section 1.104 of the Loan Agreement is hereby amended by deleting the reference to "Finance" and replacing it with "Parent".

+(b) The definition of "Security Provisions" in Section 1.120 of the Loan Agreement is hereby amended by deleting such definition in its entirety and replacing it with the following:

+"1.120 'Security Provisions' shall mean the following provisions of the Financing Agreements (as the same now exist or may hereafter be amended, modified, supplemented, extended, renewed, restated or replaced): (a) Section 1(a) of the Guarantee, dated even date herewith, by Guarantors in favor of Lender; (b) Section 2 of each Pledge and Security Agreement, dated even date herewith, by Farmer in favor of Lender; (c) Section 2 of the Pledge and Security Agreement, dated even date herewith, by Coffee Holding in favor of Lender; (d) Section 2 of the Collateral Assignment of Acquisition Agreements, dated of even date herewith, by Farmer in favor of Lender; (e) Section 2 of the Copyright Collateral Assignment and Security Agreement, dated even date herewith, by Farmer in favor of Lender; (f) Section 2 of the Trademark Collateral Assignment and Security Agreement, dated even date herewith, by Farmer in favor of Lender; (g) Section 2 of the Trademark Collateral Assignment and Security Agreement, dated even date herewith, by Coff Lender; (g) Section 2 of the Trademark Collateral Assignment and Security Agreement, dated even date herewith, by CBI in favor of Lender; (h) Section 2 of the Trademark Collateral Assignment, dated even date herewith, by Finance in favor of Lender; (i) Section 2 of the Investment Property Pledge and Security Agreement, dated even date herewith, by Finance in favor of Lender; and (j) such other sections of such other Financing Agreements as Lender may from time to time designate as a Security Provision in a writing delivered by Lender to Administrative Borrower."

+(c) The definition of "Specified Investment Account" in Section 1.123 of the Loan Agreement is hereby amended by deleting the reference to "Finance" and replacing it with "Parent".

+1.3 Interpretation.
 All capitalized terms used herein shall have the meanings assigned thereto in the other Financing Agreements, unless otherwise defined herein.
-All references to the plural herein shall also mean the singular and all references to the singular herein shall also mean the plural, in each case unless otherwise required by the context of the use thereof. - 2.
-Consent.
+All references to the plural herein shall also mean the singular and all references to the singular herein shall also mean the plural, in each case unless otherwise required by the context of the use thereof.

+2. Consent.
 Subject to the terms and conditions hereof and notwithstanding anything to the contrary contained in Section 9.7(b) or Section 9.22 of the Loan Agreement, Lender hereby consents to the transfer of the Specified Investment Account from Finance to Parent; provided, that, within thirty (30) days after the effective date of this Amendment No. 1, Parent shall deliver to Lender a statement received by Parent setting forth the balance of the Specified Investment